mpflueger/gan-vis/docs/index.md

 ## Visualization
 I made the visualizations below to help understand the GAN training process.
 In particular, I wanted to be able to see the behavior of both the generator and discriminator.

-In the state space of our synthetic training data, the discriminator is a function D:R<sup>2</sup>->(0,1), which means we can fully visualize its behavior by mapping each pixel to a color according to what D would say about a data point in the position of that pixel.
+In the state space of our synthetic training data, the discriminator is a function $$D:\mathbb{R}^2\to(0,1)$$, which means we can fully visualize its behavior by mapping each pixel to a color according to what $$D$$ would say about a data point in the position of that pixel.
 Then, to understand the distribution of data being produced by the generator we plot all its samples from a single batch directly onto the decision surface of the discriminator.
 This means that for each frame we get to see both what the distribution looks like coming out of the generator, how well that is conforming to what the discriminator thinks real data looks like, and (if we remember what our synthetic data looks like) how well both of those match the actual distribution of the training data.

 Obviously, this technique only works because we are using data from a 2-dimensional state space.
 Most interesting applications of GANs happen on complex, high dimensional data like images, but hopefully, by starting small, we can get some insight into the dynamics of adversarial training.